-The pulmonary function test of responder using the spirometry method was carried out, where the respondents would later be divided into two groups, namely "without decreasing lung function disorders group" (FEV1/FVC \geq 70%) and "with decreasing lung function disorders group" (FEV1/FVC \geq 70%).
+The pulmonary function test of respondents using the spirometry method was carried out, where the respondents would later be divided into two groups, namely "without decreasing lung function disorders group" (FEV1/FVC≥70%) and "with decreasing lung function disorders group" (FEV1/FVC<70%).
 In this study, a validated handheld spirometer was used with the brand Contec Handheld SP10 Spirometer.
 When using a handheld spirometer, age, gender, weight and height were included.
 The assessment was carried out by a clinician who is an expert in measuring lung function with spirometry.

-1 In the 24-hour recall method, everyone was asked about food and drinks consumed in the past 24 hours, including portion sizes with the help of a household size photo, such as spoons, plates, glasses, or other sizes monly used daily as listed. in the Food Photo Book Regulation of the Minister of Health of the Republic of Indonesia, 2014; Hotz and Abdelrahman 1019), then the results were equated to the average daily intake.
-The data obtained in this study are primary data obtained directly from the research subjects through dimet dialogue (interviews).
+In the 24-hour recall method, everyone was asked about food and drinks consumed in the past 24 hours, including portion sizes with the help of a household size photo, such as spoons, plates, glasses, or other sizes mmonly used daily as listed, in the Food Photo Book (Regulation of the Minister of Health of the Republic of Indonesia, 2014; Hotz and Abdelrahman, 2019), then the results were equated to the average daily intake.
+The data obtained in this study are primary data obtained directly from the research subjects through direct dialogue (interviews).
 The steps for collecting data using the 24hour recall method were by asking respondents about what time they last consumed food or drinks at the time the recall was carried out.
-Then the respondents were asked about the food and drink consumed during the previous 24 hours starting from the time they last consumed food and drink at the time the recall was with an interval of at least two days from the first carried out.
-The Food Photo Book (Osadchiy et al., meeting.
-The third meeting was held on Sundays or 2020), was shown to respondents to ask about the portion holidays which were at least two days apart from the of food and drink consumed.
+Then the respondents were asked about the food and drink consumed during the previous 24 hours starting from the time they last consumed food and drink at the time the recall was carried out.
+The Food Photo Book (Osadchiy et al., 2020), was shown to respondents to ask about the portion of food and drink consumed.